Module 3: Persecution & Martyrs

 (Optional) Principles Chart - Part 3

-This section contains instruction for continuing an optional Principles Chart activity to be constructed over all sixteen modules.
+This section contains instructions for an optional Principles Chart activity to be constructed over all sixteen modules.
 Below is a link to the detailed instructions for this activity.

 Step Three of the Principles Chart will add any important principles noted from the history of the persecutions and martyrs, including lessons learned from the examples of the martyrs and the reasons for their sufferings.

-(Optional) Term Project Topic
+(Optional) Term Project - Topic

 The student will begin their term project by surveying the course calendar, textbook contents, and/or the course topics, looking for a person, event, or other topic which captures their interest for further investigation.
 They will narrow from the variety of things covered in this course to choose one event, movement, controversy, or person that they will research in more depth throughout the term and create a presentation of their findings.
 This first step is just to decide on the topic of their project.
 It is helpful to write out the topic in order to guide and constrain the focus of the research and term project as a whole.
-Below is a link to detailed instructions for the entire project.

 Primary Source Reading

 This section contains instructions and resources for the Primary Source Reading activity.
 The student should read a minimum of 10-20 pages from a primary resource or resources discussed in this module's lecture and write or discuss a brief response to their reading.
 Below is a link to detailed instructions for the Primary Source Reading, which contain a list of recommended resources, by module.
+And click the banner below to access a list of recommended resources with links to where they may be found.

-See Primary Sources
+Primary Sources

 Links to Primary Sources